 Why is honey not vegan?

 This one falls under animal exploitation.
-The bees are kept in artificial conditions to produce the honey and it’s taken away from them at the time of harvest.
+Bees are kept in artificial conditions to produce honey, which is taken away from them at the time of harvest.
 Honey is a bee’s only food source and is an integral part of the wellbeing of their hives.
 As in all factory farming, bees are bred and genetically modified to produce more, which exposes them to disease and genetic issues.
 It takes a bee two weeks of work to produce one teaspoon of honey that was never intended for us.

 What about B12?